jeromezero/panic/drafts/09/09-panic.md

 to see, not much to do, just a wide open avenue that didn't really go anywhere.

 He was tired of being understood, of being boring.
-He wanted adenture.
+He wanted adventure.
 So this Spring Break, he set out to find it.
 He wanted to pile into his Toyota Camry with a group of rowdy college friends and head across the border to cut loose.
 He wanted to meet girls and stay up all night.
 He wanted to have